It is your responsibility to read and adhere to the Examination Regulations.

 •Pens/pencils (we will not be able to lend stationery if you forget to bring it).

-You may want to bring these for typed exams too, to make notes on the rough workings paper provided.
+You should bring these for typed exams too, to make notes on the rough workings paper provided (as required).

 •Calculator (If your exam permits one – check with your department if unsure)